msanatan/msanatan.github.io/blog/2019/adding-posts-from-another-site-to-hexo/index.md

 ## First Attempt with JSON

-I first tried to load the extra blog posts as a [data file](https://hexo.io/docs/data-files.html).
+I first tried to load the extra blog posts as a <a href="https://hexo.io/docs/data-files.html" target="_blank" rel="nofollow noopener noreferrer">data file</a>.
 Hexo allows content stored as JSON or YAML in the `source/_data` directory to be loaded in templates.
 The scraper I built orginally stored the articles as JSON, and it worked.
 However, there were a couple of things I didn't like.

 I needed to create new templates to load from the data files.
 This is added maintenance for my theme.
 If I write for more than one external site, I would have to scrape the other sites and integrate each site's blog posts into one JSON blob.
 While not a herculean effort, data files for such dynamic thing like posts do not feel intuitive.